-Mr Lee is presently a Director of Ascott Residence Trust Management Limited (Manager of Ascott Reit), CapitaLand Commercial Trust Management Limited (Manager of CCT) and CapitaLand Retail China Trust Management Limited (Manager of CRCT) (all listed on the SGX-ST).
-In addition, Mr Lee is a Director of EDBI Pte Ltd, SkillsFuture Singapore Agency and Temasek Foundation Nurtures CLG Limited, and a member of Lifelong Learning Endowment Fund Advisory Council.
+Mr Lee is presently a Director of each of the managers of Ascott Residence Trust (listed on the SGX-ST), comprising Ascott Residence Trust Management Limited (Manager of Ascott Real Estate Investment Trust) and Ascott Business Trust Management Pte.
+Ltd. (Trustee-Manager of Ascott Business Trust).
+In addition, Mr Lee is a Director of EDBI Pte.
+Ltd., Temasek Foundation Nurtures CLG Limited and SkillsFuture Singapore Agency, and a member of the Emerging Stronger Taskforce established by the Future Economy Council, under the Ministry of Trade and Industry.